Partygate: COVID-19 lockdowns in the United Kingdom

 In response to the COVID-19 pandemic in the United Kingdom, a UK-wide lockdown began on 23 March 2020 under a new statutory instrument.
 This was a stay-at-home order that prohibited all non-essential travel and social gatherings.
 Some rules were incrementally relaxed in the following months in England; starting from 13 May, "two people from separate households were permitted to meet outside in a public place".
 Six people were allowed to socialise outdoors by June, and indoor social gatherings were permitted from 4 July (only between members of two households).

 With the second wave of the COVID-19 pandemic in much of England, a second national lockdown started on 5 November 2020.
 A regional tiered lockdown system replaced this on 2 December.
 London was initially placed in "Tier 2", was moved to the highest level "Tier 3" on 16 December, and finally placed under a newly introduced stay-at-home order, "Tier 4", on 19 December.
 Socialising between households or outside of support bubbles was not allowed throughout this period.
 Household mixing and socialising for Christmas itself was also restricted to a small number of households and only permitted on 25 December across much of the UK, and in London was cancelled altogether.

 On 5 January 2021, a third lockdown began across the whole of England.
 This was gradually lifted in a series of steps beginning 29 March, with social contact limited to groups of six from no more than two households and outdoors, into April.

 Westminster

 10 Downing Street is a government building in the City of Westminster, central London, used by some staff in the Cabinet Office.
 It also contains a personal flat designated for the prime minister, though Boris Johnson used the larger flat in the adjoining 11 Downing Street during his premiership.
-The Cabinet Office is based at 70 Whitehall, which is connected to 10 and 11 Downing Street.
+The Cabinet Office is based at 70 Whitehall, connected to 10 and 11 Downing Street.

 Social drinks at the end of the week, known as "wine time Friday", were a standing tradition in the Number 10 press office before the pandemic.

 ITV News quoted anonymous staff saying that, unlike at other Government departments, there was little attention paid to social distancing or wearing face masks in 10 Downing Street.